fbpx

 Housewife hands in rubber protective glove with microfiber cloth and detergent spray cleaning a refrigerator at home.
 Closeup

-Once the door seal is clean, test it by closing the door on a sheet, then try to pull the sheet out of the refrigerator.
-Normally, if the door seal is in its best condition, it will hold the sheet unless you open the door.
-If you can pull the sheet out without opening the door, it is a sign that the door seal or gasket needs to be replaced.
+Once the door seal is clean, test it by closing the door on a sheet and then trying to pull the sheet out of the refrigerator.
+Normally, if the door seal is in its best condition, it will hold the sheet unless you open it.

 Broken Evaporator Fan Motor

-Check the evaporator fan motor as this is the most used part in a refrigerator's cooling system and the most prone to damage.
-A broken evaporator fan motor will greatly affect the cooling capacity of the refrigerator, triggering the alarm to beep.
+Check the evaporator fan motor, as this is the most used part in a refrigerator’s cooling system and the most prone to damage.

-Unplug the refrigerator from the outlet.
-Dismantle the freezer section.
-The evaporator fan motor should be at the back of the freezer section, behind the back of the cover plate.
 Try to maneuver the blades.
 If the fan does not turn around, you may have to replace the fan.
 If it does turn around entirely but with a loud noise, it means that the evaporator fan motor is damaged and needs replacement.

 Dirty Evaporator and Condenser Coils